open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/deploy-kubernetes-resources.md

 In this example:

-- A `ManifestWork` named "example-manifestwork" will be created into a "cluster namespace" named "cluster1".
+- A `ManifestWork` named "my-first-work" will be created into a "cluster namespace" named "cluster1".

   ```shell